František Plánička: International career

 Between 1926 and 1938, Plánička played 73 times in goal for Czechoslovakia, a world record at the time and a national record that stood until 1966 when Ladislav Novák earned his 74th cap.
-Plánička was the national team captain 37 times.
-His international debut was on 17 January 1926 in a 1–3 loss against Italy.
+Plánička was the national team captain 37 times, another record at the time.
+He made his international debut on 17 January 1926 in a 1–3 loss against Italy.